 Setting up Direct Debits or standing orders

 Before the lease completes you will need to transfer any advance rent or rent deposits which are payable.
-If the landlord is not reputable, then it may be prudent to transfer these to a lawyer registered with the Law Society to give you protection in the event of the lease not completing.
+If the landlord is not reputable, it may be prudent to transfer these to a lawyer registered with the Law Society to give you protection if the lease is not completed.

 What should the landlord provide?